diffix/reference/docs/suppress-b-gone-sketch.md

 This doc sketches out a new approach with the following characteristics:

 1. All answers produce an approximately correct number of buckets.
-2. The bucket values (the GROUP BY columns) may or may represent real bucket values, but do so to the extent possible.
+2. The bucket values (the GROUP BY columns) may or may not represent real bucket values, but do so to the extent possible.
 3. A bucket with a real value but with zero contributing rows (i.e. one that would normally not be output) may be in the answer.
 Such buckets, however, should be selected among enough other such buckets that nothing about how many AIDs comprise the bucket can be inferred with high probability.

 By way of example, consider the query: